THORChain Review 2026: Is Native Cross-Chain Worth the Risk?

 • Protocol becomes less secure

-This creates reflexive risk that amplified the 2025 collapse.
+This reflexivity amplified the January 2025 crisis.

 Conclusion THORChain Review 2026